Use our images

 “I went to bed with my clothes on so I could cook you a breakfast,” replied little Kate Greenaway.
 As she prepared the meal, she asked her father about the work he had been doing.
-Someday she hoped to be an artist like him and these early morning breakfasts – just the two of them together – were the highlights of her childhood.
+Someday she hoped to be an artist like him and these early morning breakfasts with her father – just the two of them together – were the highlights of her childhood.

-When she grew older Kate Greenaway, who was born in London on 17th March 1846, did become a professional artist.
+When she grew older Kate Greenaway, who was born in London on 17th March, 1846, did become a professional artist.
 She designed Valentine and Christmas cards.
-She tried to write verses for them too, but her employer bluntly told her that these were “Rubbish and without any poetic feeling”.
+She tried to write verses for them too, but her employer bluntly told her that these were “rubbish and without any poetic feeling.”

 This harsh criticism did not deter Kate.
 She was confident she could draw and write and in her spare time she produced a book of children’s poems.